specklesystems/speckle-docs/user/concepts-advanced.md

 A lot of careful thought has gone into planning Speckle v2.0.
 Its architecture has been designed to be modular, swappable and hackable.
 Nearly every part of Speckle can be disassembled and customised to your heart's content.

-Want to write your own Speckle Connector?
+Want to write your own Speckle connector?
 We wrote a guide to help you with that!
 Want to run your own Speckle server or embed our Three.js viewer into your Notion document?
 We've got you covered there, too!

 But that's enough talk - let's dive in.

 ## The Base Object 🟦

 The `Base` object is probably not something you'll have to deal with directly when you're just getting started with Speckle.
-However, it is a helpful concept to be aware of if you want to get into creating custom Speckle objects, work on your own conversions (AKA Speckle Kits), or building scripts and apps on top of Speckle.
+However, it is a helpful concept to be aware of if you want to get into creating custom Speckle objects, work on your own conversions (AKA Speckle kits), or building scripts and apps on top of Speckle.

 ### What is the Base Object?